 Most of the activity undertaken by the red necked wallaby occurs around dawn and dusk and through the night.
 During the day they rest in a covered area such as woodland or gullies.

-They are a solitary animal only gathering together in a group, known as a mob, should resources be plentiful.
+They are a largely solitary animal only gathering together in a group, known as a mob, should resources be plentiful.

 When moving, they hop.
 The tail helps to control balance when hopping.
 They can also swim using a technique likened to dog paddling.

 The Tasmanian subspecies of the red necked wallaby is also known as Bennett’s wallaby.